personal notes

 phi = reinitialize(advect(phi, v / |v|max, 8)) # HJ descent step

-Starting from a plate perforated by 15 seeded holes, the energy-driven velocity quickly eats the underloaded material; holes merge, thin members pinch off, and by iteration ~50 the design has collapsed to the canonical cantilever answer: two chords running from the clamped edge to the load point, braced by an interior web - a continuum version of a two-bar truss.
+Starting from a plate perforated by ~40 seeded holes, the energy-driven velocity quickly eats the underloaded material; holes merge, thin members pinch off, and by iteration ~500 the design has collapsed to the canonical cantilever answer (see figure below): two chords running from the clamped edge to the load point, braced by an interior web - a continuum version of a two-bar truss.
 Compliance drops from its initial value and settles near \(J \approx 75\) with the volume locked at the target.
 None of those topology changes were “decided” anywhere in the code; they fall out of the level-set transport for free.

 11. Limitations